-That’s one reason why I love cinder blocks.
+That’s one reason why I love cinder block projects.
 They’re inexpensive, sturdy and can help you create awesome projects for the homestead without shelling out a ton of money.
-In fact, we just used them to create a foundation for our new shed!
+In fact, we just used some cinder blocks to create a foundation for our new shed!
 Plus you can upgrade them to make them look nicer.

 25+ Cinder Block Projects